Angular Sortablejs directive

 - Element 30

-<ul class="list-group" [nxtSortablejs]="scrollableItems" [config]="scrollableOptions"> <li class="list-group-item" *ngFor="let item of scrollableItems"> Element {{ item }} </li> </ul>
+<ul class="list-group" [nxtSortablejs]="scrollableItems" [config]="scrollableOptions"> @for (item of scrollableItems; track item) { <li class="list-group-item"> Element {{ item }} </li> } </ul>

 Transfer between lists